 And indeed, more and more sectors are using various wireless technologies like RFID to connect sensor networks or automate processes in factories or at home.
 In addition, cars can have wireless technologies to increase road safety, and the radio spectrum is also vital in areas from scientific services to satellite communications.

 Given the growing importance of the radio spectrum as a natural resource for the information society, and building on the progress made under the Radio Spectrum Decision (676/2002/EC), in 2012 the European Union established a Radio Spectrum Policy Programme (RSPP) to define key policy objectives and set up general principles for managing radio spectrum in the internal market.
-This programme supports the goals and key actions of the Europe 2020 initiative and the Digital Agenda for Europe and in particular focuses on eliminating the digital divide; efficient use of spectrum; promoting investments, competition and innovation; and protecting general interest objectives such as cultural diversity and media pluralism.
+This programme supports the goals and key actions of the Europe 2020 initiative and the Digital Single Market and in particular focuses on eliminating the digital divide; efficient use of spectrum; promoting investments, competition and innovation; and protecting general interest objectives such as cultural diversity and media pluralism.

 The term radio spectrum generally refers to electromagnetic frequencies between 9 kHz (kilohertz) and 3000 GHz (gigahertz) with wavelengths between one millimetre and thousands of kilometres.